 In some cases the student, in consultation with the advisory committee, may decide to minor in another department or program.
 In these cases, the minor department or program should be consulted to determine its requirements, and a representative of the minor department must serve on the advisory committee.

-At the time the Plan of Graduate Work is prepared, the student and advisory committee should also agree on other appropriate projects that do not appear on this document.
-Examples are:
+-At the time the Plan of Graduate Work is prepared, the student and advisory committee should also agree on other appropriate projects that do not appear on this document.

 - Participation in the Industrial Applied Mathematics Program .

 - Training and experience in university teaching beyond the usual TA experience, such as participation in the NC State Preparing the Professoriate program.

 When the Plan of Graduate Work has been approved by your advisory committee,you submit it to the Mathematics Graduate Program Office.
 Before the plan is sent to the Graduate School, you must have signed and submitted a Patent Agreement form.

 6. Schedule the Preliminary Oral Examination with your advisory committee, and submit a Request for Approval to Schedule Doctoral Oral Examination form to the Mathematics Graduate Program Office at least three weeks in advance .
 The Graduate Program Office will reserve a room for your exam.
 This exam must be scheduled at least four months before the final oral exam.
 At the Preliminary Oral Examination you present your thesis topic and preliminary research to the advisory committee.
 The committee members will ask questions about the thesis topic to judge the suitability of the proposed research and your ability to carry it out.
 They may also ask questions about related areas of mathematics.